 Canada’s capital region loves to celebrate the sweet and natural treat that is maple syrup.
 Maple syrup season usually starts in late February and can run into April – a late winter and spring highlight!
 Ideal temperatures of +5° Celsius (41° Fahrenheit) during the day and -5° Celsius (23° Fahrenheit) during the night start the sap running through the trees.
 It takes 40 litres of sap to reduce down (by boiling) to one litre of maple syrup.
 The tasty result is definitely worth the wait!

 Within the city of Ottawa and in its surrounding countryside, you can experience Canada’s liquid gold in all its forms – even as spa products!
 Here are a few delicious highlights:

-Omega Park, located in Montebello, Que. – just a 45-minute drive from downtown Ottawa – is a large wildlife park where Canadian animals and First Nations’ history are the focus.
+Omega Park, located in Montebello, Que. – less than an hour’s drive from downtown Ottawa – is a large wildlife park that focuses on Canadian animals and First Nations’ history.
 Any time of year, you can take a Canadian safari through the natural habitat of animals like deer, elk, bison, caribou and wolves.
-During late winter and maple season, the park offers special programming on select dates, including wagon rides, maple taffy in the traditional sugar shack, farm animals in the heritage farm, live demonstrations by a chainsaw wood carving artist, as well as special animation throughout the park, including musicians.
+During late winter and maple season, the park usually offers special programming on select dates, including wagon rides, maple taffy in the traditional sugar shack, farm animals in the heritage farm, live demonstrations by a chainsaw wood carving artist, as well as special animation throughout the park, including musicians.

 Fulton’s Pancake House and Sugar Bush